Low-level analysis of Linux block devices

 98 — issued.
 Send to device.

-99 — complet.
+99 — completed.
 Device notification that task completed.

 If we disassemble this event, we see that it was completed successfully, in 0.014608553 seconds, which is pretty fast, but if we break it down into stages, we get that the slowest operation is between 98 and 99 events 0.14584653 seconds.